Pete Winkelman: Involvement in football

 Winkelman grew up as a supporter of his home town club, Wolverhampton Wanderers before his eventual involvement with Wimbledon and ultimately Milton Keynes Dons.

 In 2001, in a deal facilitated by Winkelman, the Wimbledon FC board of directors decided to relocate the club to Milton Keynes, around 60 miles from its south London home base.
 The club, which went into administration in 2003, played their first match in Milton Keynes in September, controlled by an administrator.
 At the end of the season, the club was bought out by a consortium led by Winkelman, who became the club's chairman.
 The new board relaunched the club as "Milton Keynes Dons FC", also giving the side a new all-white strip and a new club crest.

 In August 2024, Winkelman sold the club to a Kuwait-based consortium, with Fahad Al Ghamin replacing him as chairman.
 This ended his 21 year association with the club as owner.

 Personal life

-He is married to wife Berni.
-Winkelman moved to Milton Keynes in 1993, establishing Great Linford Manor (a 17th-century mansion) as a recording studio complex.
+He is married to his wife Berni.
+Winkelman moved to Milton Keynes in 1993, subsequently buying Great Linford Manor (a 17th-century mansion with a professional recording studio).
 The house was originally the manor house of Great Linford, a village and district of Milton Keynes.